Fans loved the ‘Ickey Shuffle.’ The NFL hated it.

-By the time of that pronouncement, the charmingly goofy celebration concocted by Bengals running back Elbert “Ickey” Woods had already been banished from the end zone, leaving him to perform it on Cincinnati’s sideline.
+By the time of that pronouncement, the charmingly goofy celebration concocted by Bengals running back Elbert “Ickey” Woods already had been banished from the end zone, leaving him to perform it on Cincinnati’s sideline.
 But even that was not enough for a stodgy corporation that, when confronted with an act of individual joy that would look innocuous today and was embraced by fans then, very much lived up to its reputation as the No Fun League.

 What the NFL didn’t realize — apart from the fact that its outrage over the “Ickey Shuffle” was largely out of step with both prevailing sentiment and the trajectory of sports culture — was that Woods’s reign of post-touchdown terror was already near its end.
 After Woods burst onto the scene as a rookie in 1988, his career was over after just three more seasons that included two major knee injuries.

-Woods chose to stay in the Cincinnati area, where he remained beloved as a symbol of happier times for the Bengals, while working a succession of odd jobs.
+Woods chose to stay in the Cincinnati area, where he remained beloved as a symbol of happier times for the Bengals while he worked a succession of odd jobs.
 Eventually, his “Ickey Shuffle” was brought back to life in several 2014 Geico commercials and made its mark on a younger audience.
 Then this season arrived, re-energizing a Bengals team that notched its first playoff win in 31 years, during which tight end C.J.
 Uzomah broke out a version of Woods’s dance after catching a touchdown.

 In a sign of how much Woods means to the organization, the Bengals brought him to Kansas City to serve as an honorary captain for the AFC championship game.
 Following Cincinnati’s stunning comeback win over the Chiefs, quarterback Joe Burrow briefly broke out the shuffle as he and Woods embraced at midfield.